stevebuer/microcontrollers/pic/pic12f675/README.md

 Hardware:

-Register file is 64x8 in two banks selected by STATUS<5>.
+Special Function Registers are in two 32 byte banks selected by STATUS<5>.

-RP0 = 0 for Bank 0
+RP0 = 0 for Bank 0 (core)

-RP0 = 1 for Bank 1
+RP0 = 1 for Bank 1 (peripheral)

+General Purpose Register file is 64x8 accessed by FSR.

+Reset vector 0h

+Interrupt vector 5h

 Purchased a pack of 5 chips for $3.99 (+$4 ship) from eBay 6/2025.